Obechar-Digital-Business-Line/maze-runner/README.md

 *Keywords*: **pygame**, **tkinter**

 ### Multi-agent
 Playing alone can not be as fun as playing with friends.
+Let's transform our maze into a playground so everyone can join.
+#### Protocols
-Let's transform our maze into a playground so everyone can joinIn this part, we will update our ,json and .txt files to enable competitive mode for multiple bots.
+In this part, we will update our ,json and .txt files to enable competitive mode for multiple bots.
 Initially, we need to work on field `bot` in **maze_metadata.json**.
 Because there could be more than 1 bot, and some bots can faster than the other, we need to change the format of `bot` to a better representative version.
 Thus, the `bot` needs to be `bots` which is a list of dictionary of each bot like the followings:

+**maze_metadata.json**
 ```json
 {
     "width": 10,